‘The Vampire Diaries’ Season 8: Tyler Lockwood Will Return [Spoilers]

 As much as Damon and Tyler didn’t really get along, Tyler was important to Elena.
 Damon knows that killing one of her friends will mean that she is angry and disappointed in his actions when she returns.
 It’s not like Damon can avoid the truth, considering Stefan and Caroline will also presumably be around for the time that Bonnie dies and Elena returns.

-Entertainment Weekly reports that Trevino will come back to reprise the memory of Tyler in Friday’s The Vampire Diaries Season 8 episode.
+Entertainment Weekly reports that Trevino will come back to reprise the memory of Tyler in Friday’s Vampire Diaries Season 8 episode.
 He will be in Damon’s head, as Caroline, Bonnie, and Stefan work instead to either save Damon or completely turn Damon evil.

 Will Tyler be the only familiar face?
 There are hopes that there will be others who turn up to taunt Damon and make him feel guilty for his actions.
 This could be the way that Jeremy returns, since Damon did kill Jeremy back in Season 1.
 Luckily, Jeremy was wearing the Gilbert ring, but Damon had purposely snapped Jeremy’s neck to kill him.
 Does Damon still feel some guilt for that?
 Will Sybil be able to bring that guilt to the forefront of his memories?